Montgomery County Nursing Home Fall Lawyers

 - Failure to properly use bedrails and other safety equipment.

-Get Help with Your King of Prussia Nursing Home Negligence Case
+Get Help with Your Nursing Home Negligence Case

 Falls in nursing homes are largely preventable and individuals and families who believe that a nursing home failed to take measures to keep a resident safe and prevent falls can take legal action.
 Important questions that must be answered after a loved one’s fall and that can play an important role in your case include: